tianlongbaobao/LLMchat/README.md

 ```
 **After that,you can access Open WebUI at (http://localhost:3000)   ,Enjoy!**
 ### 4.Making it accessible on LAN or WAN

+There are many ways to make it,please follow the guidance of Open WebUI

 **Get a url to config the app**
+## Step on phone
+**config the url on the app**